 - The farm’s total coverage must be $17 million or less at the sales closing date (this is approved revenue multiplied by the selected coverage level);

-- The coverage of expected revenue from animals and animal products, not including aquaculture commodities, on the farm is limited to $2 million; having over $2 million in expected revenue from animals and animal products does make the farm ineligible for WFRP;
+- The coverage of expected revenue from animals and animal products, not including aquaculture commodities, on the farm is limited to $2 million; having over $2 million in expected revenue from animals and animal products does not make the farm ineligible for WFRP;

-- The coverage expected revenue from nursery and greenhouse products, not including aquaculture commodities, on the farm is limited to $2 million; having over $2 million in expected revenue from nursery and greenhouse products does make the farm ineligible for WFRP;
+- The coverage expected revenue from nursery and greenhouse products, not including aquaculture commodities, on the farm is limited to $2 million; having over $2 million in expected revenue from nursery and greenhouse products does not make the farm ineligible for WFRP;

 - The farm must have a commodity count of two or more commodities if the farm has potatoes in order to qualify for WFRP insurance; or